acend/container-basics-training/content/en/docs/08/_index.md

 From the [previous lab](../07/):

 > Question: Why?
 Why do I get this error?
-Is there no other way to access the web server via the private IP?
+Is there no other way to access the web server via private IP?

 Answer(s):

-1. The Apache web server does not allow to scan its own document root.
+1. The Apache web server does not allow you to scan its own document root.
 2. There is another way, and you're going to love it.